<style>

 ```

-`leaveq` is a convienient instruction that optimizes/condenses the collapse of a stack frame.
-The effect of the `leaveq` instruction is exactly equivalent to the following sequence of instructions.
+`leaveq` is a convenient instruction that optimizes/condenses the collapse of a stack frame.
+The effect of the `leaveq` instruction is equivalent to the following sequence of instructions:

 ```asm